CRT-Dev21/ecommerce-backend-microservices/README.md

   ![Order detail](docs/example-order.png)

-- **Event-driven email notifications**
+- **Email notifications**

   ![Email notification example](docs/order-confirmed-notification.png)

 - **Stock validation before order confirmation**

-  The system validates availability before confirming orders.
+  The application validates availability before confirming orders.
 If sufficient stock is available, the order is marked as `CONFIRMED`; otherwise, it is `REJECTED`.

 - **Centralized authentication with Spring Security + JWT**

   All authentication is managed through the API Gateway.
-Tokens include the user's UUID and role.
+Tokens include the user's UUID, email and role.

 - **Role-based access control (SELLER, BUYER)**

   Sellers can create products.
-Buyers can place and view their orders.
+Buyers can view products, place and view their orders.

 - **Load tested under concurrent traffic using K6**

-  Simulations reached over 3,000 users and 15,000 HTTP requests under local infrastructure, validating horizontal scalability and resilience.
+  Simulations executed with up to **3,000 users** and handled over **16,000 HTTP requests** in under 3 minutes.
+  The infrastructure demonstrated strong horizontal scalability and resilience under concurrent workloads.

+  Performance evaluations were executed in two scenarios:

+- **Scenario 1**: Single instance of each microservice (`gateway`, `order-service`, `stock-service`, `product-service`, `email-service`.).
+- **Scenario 2**: Two instances of `order-service` and `stock-service`, load balanced via service discovery.

 ## 🧱 Architecture Overview